-There are two types of cruisers: Those who don’t much care about where they wind up sleeping and those who, for whatever reason, place a high value on their cabin’s location.
-Maybe those in the latter category are light sleepers, or maybe they want to be closer to (or far, far away from) specific venues.
+There are two types of cruisers: those who don’t care about where they wind up sleeping and those who, for whatever reason, place a high value on their cabin’s location.
+Indeed, choosing the right cabin is one of the most crucial steps when planning the perfect cruise.

 See how confusing cabin categories can be?

 If you think opting for a suite will make the choice easier, think again.
 As cruise lines court the ever-increasing number of passengers willing to shell out extra cash for a more excellent stateroom with additional perks, the variety of suites has grown exponentially.
 Take, for example, Carnival Cruise Line’s game-changing Mardi Gras.